wangyu09/exkaldi/README.md

-# ExKaldi: A kaldi wrapper for Python
+# ExKaldi: An advanced kaldi wrapper for Python
 ExKaldi automatic speech recognition toolkit is designed to build an interface between Kaldi and Python.
 Differing from other kaldi wrappers, exkaldi have these features: